How long do Horses Live? – A Helpful Guide

 Old brown horse near a barn

-Are you wondering how long do horses live?
-Asking this question is vital in making the right decisions regarding housing, food, and medical needs.
-As a horse parent, you might want to give your four-legged companion the best to reap old age with good health.
+As a horse parent, you might often wonder, “How long do horses live for?”
+You want to give your four-legged companion the best chance to reap old age with good health.
 In this article, we will talk about the life expectancy of horses.
-We will also share with you the factors that affect their lifespan and some tips to help your horse live longer.
+We will also share the factors that affect their lifespan and some tips to help your horse live longer.

 Average Life Expectancy of Popular Horse Breeds

 The life of your horse depends on different external factors and circumstances.
-Understanding and knowing the breeds can give you an idea of your horse’s life expectancy.
-Here’s a look at the lifespan of horses to provide you with an insight.
+Understanding and knowing the breeds can give you an idea of how long a horse lives.
+Here’s a look at horses’ lifespans to provide insight.

 • Thoroughbred- 25 – 28 years